I make music.

 “My Machine” is the opening number of the show, where a team of top scientists are presenting the machines they’ve created for a cutting-edge research endeavor with the intent of replacing human discord with harmony.

 “Outside This Room” takes place in the lab after a disaster has crashed all the robots.
-Three of the scientists—the unlucky ones—are stuck with the graveyard shift trying to recover as much data as possible from the bots.
-They begin to question if their successful careers were worth the sacrifices they made along the way.
+Three scientists drew the short straw and are stuck with the graveyard shift trying to recover as much data as possible from the bots.
+They begin to question if their successful careers were worth the personal sacrifices they made along the way.

 Project 18

-Project 18 was composed in the early weeks of the COVID-19 pandemic as part of a remote dance collaboration with 17 of my other colleagues from school.
+Project 18 was composed in the early weeks of the COVID-19 pandemic as part of a fully-remote collaborative dance video.
 Each dancer choreographed a short segment to a metronome and I wrote the music around their movement.
 The full video can be seen here.

 Tap dancing by Brennan Parker and Jordan Cruse